 AI / Machine learning

-Prompt injection, RAG leakage, tool-use safety, and the surrounding service — tested against the OWASP Top 10 for LLM Applications and ready for NIST AI RMF or EU AI Act framing.
+Prompt injection, RAG leakage, tool-use safety, and the service that wraps the model — tested against the OWASP Top 10 for LLM Applications, with NIST AI RMF or EU AI Act framing on request.

 Direct prompt injection